dcsync/pycobalt/README.md

 installation
 ============

-pycobalt comes in two parts: a python library and an aggressor library for cobaltstrike. these libraries communicate with each other.
+pycobalt comes in two parts: a python library and an aggressor library. these libraries communicate with each other.

 python side
 -----------